jackmschroeder/Election-Analytics/Posts/week4.md

 There are three takeaways from the model:

-(1) The time-for-change model with fixed coefficients most closely matches my ensemble model.
+(1) The time-for-change model with fixed coefficients (31.4% Trump vote share) most closely matches my ensemble model (36.3%).
 It's possible 2016 may have unfairly hurt the model due to Trump winning overall but losing the popular vote, since it still got the ultimate result correct.

-(2) The only model that has a Trump popular vote victory within its confidence interval is the No Recession model.
+(2) The only model that has a Trump popular vote victory within its confidence interval is the No Recession model (48.1%).
 It's worth noting here, however, that I don't yet have a way to get standard errors for my ensemble model.

 (3) The fundamentals in time-for-change seem to be outweighing the potential desire to continue a one-term president's tenure.
 It would be interesting to re-run these models assuming Trump is not an incumbent, but from here I can see it would predict an even larger Biden landslide.